sunbeam-labs/sunbeam/Readme.md

 Currently, a number of the annotation and classification rules require specific copies of their databases to be accessible.
-If you are not ready to use them, you can leave their paths as blank and the automated checker will not complain about them being invalid.
+If you are not ready to use them, you can leave their paths blank and the automated checker will not complain about them being invalid.

 ### Running sunbeam